List of television spinoffs

 A spinoff in television is a new series containing characters or settings that originated in a previous series, but with a different focus, tone, or theme.
 For example, the series Frasier was a spinoff of the earlier series Cheers: the character Frasier Crane was introduced as a secondary character on Cheers, and became the protagonist of his own series, set in a different city, in the spinoff.
 Spinoffs are particularly common in sitcom.
 A related phenomenon, not to be confused with the spinoff, is the crossover.

 Some spinoffs are "engineered" to introduce a new character on the original television series, just so that that character can anchor the new spinoff – that episode of the original series is often known as a "backdoor pilot".
 For example, the character Avery Ryan appeared in two episodes of the Las Vegas-based CSI: Crime Scene Investigation before the premiere of CSI: Cyber.

 A revival, a later remake of a preexisting show, is not a spinoff.
 This is the case in Doctor Who, where the 2005 series which begins with a new Doctor but maintains the existing continuity.
 An exception to this rule can be made to series such as The Transformers where the lines of continuity are blurred.
 If a television pilot was written but never shot, it is not considered a spinoff.
 When a show undergoes a name change, it is not necessarily a spinoff.

 Neither is a reboot series, a term recently invented for motion pictures, which can also occur in television (e.g. The Battlestar Galactica series of 2003 is a reboot, not a spinoff of the 1978 version).
 This is distinct from a revival in that there is little or no attempt to retain continuity, or casting, with the original.
 A recent example is the 1987 series Beauty and the Beast, rebooted as the 2012 The CW television series Beauty & the Beast, which keeps only the main premise of a female law enforcement official aided by a man-beast, the New York City locale, and the names of the two main characters.
 The CW's Beauty & the Beast was later rebooted again as a Max series starting in 2023.

-NBC's Law & Order: Special Victims Unit (1999–present), which is the spinoff of NBC's Law & Order (1990–2010; 2022–present)), is the longest-running spinoff series in American TV history with its landmark 25th season set to premiere on January 18, 2024.
+NBC's Law & Order: Special Victims Unit (1999–present), which is the spinoff of NBC's Law & Order (1990–2010; 2022–present), is the longest-running spinoff series in American TV history; its 27th season premiered on September 25, 2025.

 The following is an alphabetical list of television spinoffs by their respective parent series.